Nhyx3/todoesting/README.md

 # todotesting
-We build a simple Todo app to evaluate test-driven development principles
+We build a simple Todo app with SAPUI5 to evaluate test-driven development principles